 Where parents/carers can get extra support

 - In the first instance please contact our school SENDco Ms Tracey Walker-Brown.
 Mrs Debbie Wilson co-ordinates SEND in our pre-school.
-Our School SEND link governors are Mr Alex Bantock and Mrs Rosemary Kirk.
+Our School SEND link governor is Mr Alex Bantock.

 - Lincolnshire’s parent/carer forum is Parent Partnership, which offers free and impartial information and advice about SEND issues.
 Parent Partnership services were set up as part of the Special Educational Needs and Disability (SEND) Code of Practice